Career development consultation

 The IAD Research Staff Careers Consultant is able to provide career development support for:

-- academic research-only staff, e.g. research assistants and associates, post-docs, and research fellows; and
+- early career academic research-only staff on fixed term contracts, e.g. research assistants and associates, post-docs, and research fellows;

 Consultation appointments can help you, whatever your current stage.
 You may: